EderAndrade/Medidor-de-Energia-IoT/README.md

 - Solid State Relay that turns on and off the load;
 - TagoIO as IoT platform that will receive all values to populates the dashboard.

-THIS A OPEN PROJECT AND YOU CAN IMPROVE IT OR MODIFY, JUST REMEMBER US AS SOURCE OF INFORMATION ;)
+THIS A OPEN PROJECT AND YOU CAN DOWNLOAD THIS TO USE FOR YOUR OWN NEEDS, JUST REMEMBER US AS SOURCE OF INFORMATION ;)

 Enjoy it!
 Eder Andrade.